Skip to main content

 Take inventory of what your child already has from last year — and can reuse — to avoid doubling up on any items.
 Then create a list (and set a realistic budget) before you head to the store or shop online.
 The school typically will send a list of items needed in the classroom.

-August is generally a good month for back-to-school shopping because of sales and tax-free days in some states.3 In 2022, at least 18 states have sales tax holidays on the calendar.4
+August is generally a good month for back-to-school shopping because of sales and tax-free days in some states.3 More than 20 states have sales tax holidays on the calendar.

 Just because you have a coupon doesn’t mean you should buy something.
-Avoid impulse buys by sticking to your list and budget.3 This is a good lesson that will serve your child well in the future.1
+Avoid impulse buys by sticking to your list and budget.
+This is a good lesson that will serve your child well in the future.

 You might be planning to do a little online and in-store shopping.
 Keep in mind that shipping delays might slow down the arrival of your online purchases.
-However, if you can wait it out, it’s likely you’ll get better deals online.5
+However, if you plan ahead and can wait it out, it’s likely you’ll get better deals online.

 Help teachers with their budgets — if you can

 It’s not unusual for educators to spend their own money to make sure their classrooms are well stocked for returning students.
-For example, in one state, teachers spent an average of $526 on classroom supplies.6 Find out the needs of your child’s school by asking the teachers or principal.
+For example, in one state, teachers spent an average of $673 on classroom supplies.4 Find out the needs of your child’s school by asking the teachers or principal.

 Look cool for school — plan your clothes shopping accordingly

 Parents’ groups and thrift stores are good options to help save on the clothing budget.
-In fact, partly in response to wanting to do better for the planet, the popularity of secondhand stores is on the upswing, expecting to grow 127 percent by 2026.8
+In fact, partly in response to wanting to do better for the planet, the popularity of secondhand stores is on the upswing, growing 7X faster than the broader retail clothing market.
+By 2028 new shoppers are expected to account for 65% of incremental secondhand spend.5

 Get there — carpool, walk, ride a bike